 “What, what do you mean?”
 I questioned and pulled away from her.

 “You’re in shock and it’s not safe for you to go down the mountain.”

 “But I have to.
 I have to get Henry his things.
 I’m not in shock, I’m just upset,” I protested.
-Anger washed through me and the tears stopped flowing.
-I was mad to be told what to do by someone I don’t know.
-But more so, I was disappointed that I’d fallen apart and was viewed as incompetent.
-Come on, get your shit together.
+I was upset to be told what to do by someone I didn’t know.
+But more so, I was disappointed that I’d fallen apart during a critical time.